ppy/osu-wiki/wiki/BBCode/en.md

 ## Trivia

+- Original forum post: [HOW TO: Forum BBCodes](https://osu.ppy.sh/forum/t/445599) by [Stefan](https://osu.ppy.sh/u/626907)

+### History

-- There is a colour bug on in the current osu!website, if you use the colour `transparent`, it will make the text transparent.
+- There is a colour bug on in the current osu!web forums, if you use the colour `transparent`, it will make the text transparent.
   - This bug was however, resolved in the new design.
-- Original fourm post: [HOW TO: Forum BBCodes](https://osu.ppy.sh/forum/t/445599) by [Stefan](https://osu.ppy.sh/u/626907)